-This section offers several suggestions which will help you get the best performance from your weighing system.
+This section offers several suggestions which will help you get the best performance from your measurement system.

-Loadcells create very small signals which can easily be corrupted by electrical noise.
-These steps will ensure you get the best possible performance from your meter.
+Some sensors generate comparitively small signals which can easily be corrupted by the potentially high level of electrical noise which can be created by electrical machinery such as motors, welding systems, discharge lighting, AC power inverters and solenoids.
+These steps will ensure you get the best possible performance from your system.

-- 1. Use good quality screened signal cable, with 3 twisted pairs.
+- Use good quality screened signal cable, with twisted pairs.
 Belden 8777NH, Belden 9503 and AlphaWire 6010C are good choices, available from many electrical distributors. - 2.
-Even if your loadcell is only a 4 wire device, we recommend you use 6 core cable between the display and the loadcell, and wire as shown in the diagram opposite.
-This will ensure that any resistance changes in your cabling, caused by changes in temperature, will be cancelled. - 3.
-Each pair should be dedicated to a signal function as shown opposite, for maximum noise immunity.
-(One twisted pair for Excitation, one twisted pair for Sense, one twisted pair for Signal) This will ensure that any electrical noise induced in the cable is properly cancelled.
-Mixing functions carelessly amongst the twisted pairs can actually worsen noise performance. - 4.
-The cable should be routed away from noisy wiring and devices such as power feeds from inverters, discharge-lighting cables, welder cabling etc, and should preferrably be routed in a dedicated low voltage signalling/instrumentation conduit or cable tray. - 5.
-Screened cable should be earthed at the display end only. - 6.
-All wires and screens coming out of the screened cable should be kept as short as possible to minimise pickup of noise. - 7.
+If you are using multi-pair twisted cable, each pair should be dedicated to a single display as shown opposite, for maximum noise immunity.
+This will ensure that any electrical noise induced in the cable is properly cancelled.
+Mixing destinations carelessly amongst the twisted pairs can actually worsen noise performance. - 3.
+The cable should be routed away from noisy wiring and devices such as power feeds from inverters, discharge-lighting cables, welder cabling etc, and should preferrably be routed in a dedicated low voltage signalling/instrumentation conduit or cable tray. - 4.
+Screened cable should be earthed at the display end only. - 5.
+All wires and screens coming out of the screened cable should be kept as short as possible to minimise pickup of noise. - 6.
 If you are using barriers, you should earth your screen as shown below, paying particular care that you do not earth both ends of any run of of cable.
-NB If using galvanic isolation barriers, connect 10K from terminal 2 to terminal 3 and 10K from terminal 3 to terminal 5 on the display's Sig.
-Input connector to maintain the input signal within the common mode range of the excitation sense circuit.